bengtj100/stacky-lang/README.md

 It is intended to be small and simple to implement and write code in, and should be suitable as a high-level programming language for small computer systems, such as single-board computers and microcontrollers.

-The reference implementation is an interpeter, but there should be nothing that stops prevents a compiler to be implemented in the future.
+The reference implementation is an interpeter, but there should be nothing that prevents a compiler to be implemented in the future.

 ## Documentation